ogmini/Notepad-Windowstate-Buffer/README.md

 # Notepad-Windowstate-Buffer

+>[!IMPORTANT]
+>This project is being deprecated and rolled into [Notepad State Library](https://github.com/ogmini/Notepad-State-Library).
+No updates will be made to this project.
+All new notes, documentation, and code will be at the new repository.

 Reverse engineering and extracting digital artifacts from the Windowstate files for Notepad in Microsoft Windows 11.
 These files are located at: `%localappdata%\Packages\Microsoft.WindowsNotepad_8wekyb3d8bbwe\LocalState\WindowState`

 Please see my other repository for the [Tabstate files](https://github.com/ogmini/Notepad-Tabstate-Buffer).